KHORNE

 One great thing about plastic models is they are so easy to convert.
 In homage to Kharn, I gave several of my Berzerkers bare arms.
 I used arms (and weapons, like this axe!) from the new plastic Orks.
 I shaved down the upper arm so a shoulderpad would fit over it, but otherwise the arm is totally stock.
 This model shows off my Khorne color scheme well- dirty brass, dark shaded red, and a nice bone colored face too.

 Don't worry, this picture is much larger than life size!
-As you can see, I have finally gotten around to doing Terminator Champions for all the chaos powers, and this one has come out well.
-Khorne is one of the few times I feel all those goofy spikes are actually appropriate.
-The head is one of the skull heads from the first multipart all metal noise marines- chopped down to fit nicely.
+I've done Terminator Champions for all the chaos powers, and Khorne is one of the few times I feel all those goofy spikes are actually appropriate.
 The right arm is from Abaddon, the left is one of the new chaos terminator arms.

 Back to Chaos Minis Page